DisnakeDev/disnake/docs/api.rst

     .. versionadded:: 2.6

     :param rule: The auto moderation rule that was updated.
-    :type rule: :class:`AutomodRule`
+    :type rule: :class:`AutoModRule`

 .. function:: on_auto_moderation_rule_delete(rule)

-    Called when an :class:`AutomodRule` is deleted.
+    Called when an :class:`AutoModRule` is deleted.
     You must have the :attr:`~Permissions.manage_guild` permission to receive this.

     This requires :attr:`Intents.auto_moderation_configuration` to be enabled.